silverhammermba/blog/_posts/2023-10-02-android-versions.markdown

 your development cycle slightly from Android's release cycle.

 Whatever version you choose, you must specify it in your gradle build script.
-While you're at, you also get an easy one: you need build tools and those can pretty much always be the latest version since they're usually backwards compatible, so just look up the latest [build tools][buildtools] and specify it.
+While you're at it, you also get an easy one: you need build tools and those can pretty much always be the latest version since they're usually backwards compatible, so just look up the latest [build tools][buildtools] and specify it.
 You can use older tools, but not older than the compile SDK version.